 Participation in this research is not the only option.
-You may decide to receive only standard or usual care.
-This is absolutely fine.
-Please feel free to discuss these options with your doctor before deciding whether or not to continue to take part in this research project.
+You may decide for your relative to receive only standard care physiotherapy.
+That is absolutely fine.
+Please feel free to discuss these options with your relative's doctor before deciding whether or not to continue to take part in this research project.